Ngakk/StepSequencer/README.md

 # StepSequencer
-Step Sequencer scripts for reuse in NSL projects
+Step Sequencer scripts for reuse in training projects.